Laughing-Boy/nn/Term 2, Project 1.md

 - Smart refrigerators are using these techniques to intelligently detect the objetcs inside it.
 So, that it can place orders online according to needs of customers.
 - The bottleneck for these systems to become mainstream is accuracy.
 Neural networks are very high dimensional.
 They are many `false positives` in these systems.
 - Currently, Digits only supports three NN architectures.
 But there are more advances in field like Resnet - 500.
 So, in a commercial product we would not use digits.
 Digits is more for `testing` the feasibility of product idea for non ML people.
 - Other limitation of Digits is it only supports NVIDIA (CUDANN) hardware.
+AMD GPUs, Intel Nervana would not work with Digits,